I love my travel-themed office.

 I’ve worked freelance, from my laptop, for six years now.
-The first two years were from the sofa in the tiny lounge I shared with my ex, the next three from Wi-Fi Cafes and airports around the world, and the last one, from a desk in my bedroom in Southsea.
+The first two years were from the sofa in the tiny lounge I shared with my ex, the next three from Wi-Fi Cafes and airports around the world as a digital nomad, and the last one, from a desk in my bedroom in Southsea.

 The room has gone from this…